klavinslab/enviro/README.md

 A string describing the agent.

 > `shape`<br>
-A list of pairs of the form `{ "x": 10, "y": 12 }` defining the vertices of a polygon.
+> ***polygon shaped:*** A list of pairs of the form `{ "x": 10, "y": 12 }` defining the vertices of a polygon.
 The physics engine will use this to determine the moment of initial and collision shape of the robot, and the user interface will use it to render the agent.
-All points are relative to the robot's center.
+All points are relative to the robot's center.<br>
+> ***circular:*** The string "omni", which makes a circular omni-directional agent.
+If you choose this option, you also need to specify a "radius". &#x1F537; New in 1.1.

+> `radius`<br>
+The radius of a circular, omnidirectional robot.
+Only used when the `shape` field is "omni". &#x1F537; New in 1.1.

 > `friction`<br>
 An object with three numerical fields, `collision`, `linear`, and `rotational` defining the fricition coefficients of the robot with other robots and with the environment.
 Note that the latter two coefficients are only used if you apply a control in your `update()` methods such as `damp_movement()` or `track_velocity()`.